JulianKarlBauer/jekyll-sandbox/solutions/ex1/index.md

 ---
-title: When exercise one works
+heretitle: When exercise one works
 ---

 # Exercise 1